-Previously, Ross served as Head of Programming for MTV's Emmy and Peabody Award winning college network, mtvU.
-In this role, he oversaw the development and production of the best new music and pro-social campaigns, original series, branded entertainment and student-produced content on-air, online, on mobile and on campuses nationwide.
+Martin joined Viacom in 2004 as the first Head of Programming for MTV's Emmy and Peabody Award winning college network, mtvU.
+In this role, he oversaw the development, production and programming of original series, branded entertainment, music, events and user-generated content for on-air, online and mobile.
 He later served as Senior Vice President of MTV 360 Production and Development, working across MTV, MTV2 and mtvU.

 Ross is a member of the Academy of Television Arts & Sciences, the Viacom Marketing Council, and the advisory board of St. Jude's Childrens Hospital.
 He is a recipient of the first ever Digital Leadership Award, along with Lady Gaga, Mayor Michael Bloomberg and MakerBot founder Bre Petis.
 In 2012, he was named one of Fast Company's 100 Most Creative People In Business and a "Media Maven" by Advertising Age.
 In 2013, he was named to Fortune Magazine's "40 Under 40" list of rising business leaders.

-This blog completely unaffiliated with MTV Networks and Viacom.
+This blog completely unaffiliated with Viacom & Viacom Media Networks.